status-im/status-mobile/doc/merging-pr-process.md

 status-mobile code that makes it to the `develop` branch, should always point to a tagged version of status-go in the `develop` branch of status-go.

-In practice this means:
+In practice, this means that sometimes they need to be merged in lockstep.

-1) Create a PR in status-go, get it reviewed by status-go devs
+1) Create a PR in status-go and status-mobile.
+Update the status-go version to the PR revision `scripts/update-status-go.sh $git_revision`.
-2) Create a PR in status-mobile, get it reviewed by devs, then go through manual QA testing (if necessary).
-Once QA has successfully tested the status-mobile PR, it is now ready to merge
+2) Get both PRs reviewed and approved.
+Once status-mobile PR has been approved, go through manual QA testing if necessary.
+Don't merge status-mobile PR just yet.
-3) Merge status-go PR first, make sure you bump the `VERSION` file in status-go
+3) Now that you know the integration between client & server is working, bump the `VERSION` in status-go and merge it.
 4) Once merged, tag the version with the new version and push the tag:
 ```
   git checkout develop